akosgarai/playground_engine/pkg/application/README.md

 - `spotLightSources`, for storing the spot lights.
 - `cameraKeyboardMovementMap`, makes connection between the keyboard buttons and the camera state updates.
 - `rotateOnEdgeDistance`, for the mouse rotations.
+- `uniformFloat`, for storing the float uniforms that needs to be set for every shader.
+- `uniformVector`, for storing the vector uniforms that needs to be set for every shader.

 ## New